ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/axisline_draggable_with_snap.md

 ---
+noindex: true
-Title: "Draggable With Snapping - ScottPlot 4.1 Cookbook"
+title: "Draggable With Snapping - ScottPlot 4.1 Cookbook"
 Description: "Draggables can be configured to snap to the nearest integer or to a user-defined list of Positions out of the box."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71